lingpy/workflow-paper/README.md

 This repository stores the python scripts of the CALC-workflow manuscript and the tutorial.

+## Code Ocean Capsule

+Here is the link to the code ocean capsule : https://codeocean.com/capsule/8178287/tree/v2

 ## Tutorial

-Here finds the tutorial: https://pad.gwdg.de/ouxXcKnXTnaY7aAspf8E4w# (will merge with this repository and the manuscript, once it's done.)
+Please see the file tutorial.pdf

 ## Python codes